HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 __Implementation can be iterative and gradual and not every application needs all the features__

 Although the HL7 standards for security labeling is quite thorough and defines a rather comprehensive system, not every implementation or every application area needs to implement all the aspects of this technology.
-By defining profiles and maturity models for the security labeling system, subsets of the security labeling systems can be selected in a way that is tailored to suit specific application areas and use-cases.
+By defining profiles and maturity models for the security labeling system, subsets of the security labeling systems can be selected in a way that is tailored to suit specific application areas and use cases.
 This creates an incremental roadmap for implementers and enables different systems to adhere to a subset of the security labeling technology sufficient for their application.
 In other words, instead of an all-or-nothing approach, we can take a more gradual approach to implementing security labeling.

-### Use-Cases
+### Use Cases

 #### Sender Security Labeling (SL) Capability